shawn111/wyrcan/README.md

 to boot a container also means that you can use a tried and trusted software packaging ecosystem to have a bare-metal OS that is:

-  * Immutable: All changes to the OS are done by iterating on the container pipeline.
-Consuming those changes means a simple reboot.
-You can schedule reboots to make sure you always have the latest OS.

   * Stateless: Booting a container with Wyrcan means that nothing is installed on the disk.
 There is no state to manage except the state you put into your container.
-You never have to worry about whether packages are updated.
+You never have to worry about whether packages are updated: you can schedule reboots to make sure you always have the latest OS.
 And if all your mounts of local storage are `noexec`, you can just reboot when compromised.

   * Memory-Resident: The full operating system is resident in RAM.
 That means it is fast.
 However, you can also set up swap in your container so that